Two-color harmonic spectroscopy of ultrafast Dirac electron dynamics: Main

-Highly oriented pyrolytic graphite (HOPG), a structurally robust carbon-based bulk material composed of stacked graphene layers~\cite{Pappis1961,Blackman1962}, provides a promising platform for investigating such intrinsic depletion dynamics under strong-field driving.
+Highly oriented pyrolytic graphite (HOPG), a structurally robust carbon-based bulk material composed of stacked graphene layers~\cite{Pappis1961,Blackman1962}, provides a promising platform for investigating such intrinsic saturation dynamics under laser-field driving.
 HOPG retains the key electronic properties of monolayer graphene, including its gapless Dirac dispersion, high carrier mobility, and strong anisotropic optical responses~\cite{CarSynth,HOPG,zhou2006first}.
 It also offers additional experimental advantages, such as structural robustness and scalability, that overcome the intrinsic limitation of graphene’s low damage threshold.
 Furthermore, HOPG allows systematic exploration of the effects of interlayer coupling and thickness variations on nonlinear optical and electronic dynamics~\cite{3rdHGraphe}.
-Despite these compelling features, HHG in HOPG remains experimentally unexplored to date.
+Despite these compelling features, HHG and NPHG of low-order harmonics in HOPG remain experimentally unexplored to date.

-In this combined experimental and theoretical study, we introduce an all-optical two-color spectroscopy technique to track population dynamics in the Dirac cone, revealing behavior beyond that observed in conventional gapped solids.
-Specifically, we observe a time shift in harmonic emission relative to the driving field peak, a clear signature of strong-field-induced depletion in a gapless Dirac semimetal.
-While prior studies have investigated photon-induced saturation in graphene for applications, such as saturable absorbers~\cite{bao2009atomic}, our work explores a fundamentally distinct regime, the nonperturbative strong-field limit, where carrier depletion evolves within a few optical cycles and directly influences HHG.
-This bridges the gap between weak-field saturation effects and strong-field dynamics in Dirac materials, uncovering a new class of ultrafast phenomena governed by light-driven population reshaping.
-More broadly, the ability to resolve femtosecond-scale carrier depletion through HHG suppression suggests that this approach could also serve as a sensitive, all-optical probe of light-induced phase transitions in solids~\cite{cavalleri2001femtosecond,wegkamp2015ultrafast,nie2023following}.
+In this combined experimental and theoretical study, we introduce an all-optical two-color spectroscopy technique to study ultrafast population dynamics in the Dirac cone, revealing behavior beyond that observed in conventional gapped solids.
+Specifically, we observe a time shift in harmonic emission relative to the driving field peak, a clear signature of laser-field-induced carrier saturation in a gapless Dirac semimetal.
+Whereas earlier studies of graphite and graphene have probed photon-induced saturation, Pauli blocking, and relaxation dynamics using transient absorption spectroscopy~\cite{breusing2009ultrafast, brida2013ultrafast}, our work explores a fundamentally distinct regime, the nonperturbative regime, where carrier saturation evolves within tens of femtoseconds and directly influences harmonic generation.
+This bridges the gap between weak-field saturation effects and field-driven dynamics in Dirac materials, uncovering a new class of ultrafast phenomena governed by light-driven population reshaping.
+More broadly, the ability to resolve femtosecond-scale carrier saturation through HHG suppression suggests that this approach could also serve as a sensitive, all-optical probe of light-induced phase transitions in solids as demonstrated in both experimental~\cite{cavalleri2001femtosecond,bionta2021,nie2023following} and theoretical~\cite{wegkamp2015ultrafast,murakami2018high,silva2018high, valmispild2024sub} studies.